toniebox-reverse-engineering/hackiebox_cfw_ng/wiki/OFWPatches.md

 ### No UID check ([uidCheck.305.json](https://github.com/toniebox-reverse-engineering/hackiebox_cfw_ng/blob/master/sd-bootloader-ng/bootmanager/sd/revvox/boot/patch/uidCheck.305.json))
 Usally the toniebox checks if the UID of the tag starts with *E0:04:03*.
 With that patch you may use tags with other UIDs (ex SLIX or SLIX2)

+### Hide A: Do not hide files that need new content ([noHide.308.json](https://github.com/toniebox-reverse-engineering/hackiebox_cfw_ng/blob/master/sd-bootloader-ng/bootmanager/sd/revvox/boot/patch/noHide.308.json))
+*You just need one of the hide patches!
+This one is recommended* Usally the toniebox sets the file attribute hidden of the tonie file for all live tags or tags having new content.
+If the toniebox is online and the tag is placed on top it will delete that file to redownload its content.
+This also applies to all custom tags.
+This patch disabled the hide function.
+So the files won't be deleted and redownloaded. **Attention** You won't be able to update creative tonies anymore!

-### Unhide files that should be hidden ([noHideA.308.json](https://github.com/toniebox-reverse-engineering/hackiebox_cfw_ng/blob/master/sd-bootloader-ng/bootmanager/sd/revvox/boot/patch/noHideA.308.json))
+### Hide B: Unhide files that should be hidden (because they have new content) ([alwaysUnhide.308.json](https://github.com/toniebox-reverse-engineering/hackiebox_cfw_ng/blob/master/sd-bootloader-ng/bootmanager/sd/revvox/boot/patch/alwaysUnhide.308.json))
+*You just need one of the hide patches!*
-Usally the toniebox sets the file attribute hidden of the tonie file for all live tags and since v3.0.8 all custom tags.
-If the toniebox is online, it will delete that file to redownload its content.
+Usally the toniebox sets the file attribute hidden of the tonie file for all live tags or tags having new content.
+If the toniebox is online and the tag is placed on top it will delete that file to redownload its content.
+This also applies to all custom tags.
 This patch replaces the hide functionality with unhide.
-So the files won't be deleted and redownloaded.
+So the files won't be deleted and redownloaded. **Attention** You won't be able to update creative tonies anymore!

 ## Additional